One who has done good, acted wholesomely, protected others from fear, avoided evil and cruelty, and refrained from misdeeds does not feel remorse.

 “Dveme, bhikkhave, dhammā atapanīyā.
 Katame dve?
 Idha, bhikkhave, ekacco katakalyāṇo hoti, katakusalo, katabhīruttāṇo, akatapāpo, akataluddo, akatakibbiso.
 So ‘kataṁ me kalyāṇan’tipi na tappati, ‘akataṁ me pāpan’tipi na tappati.
 Ime kho, bhikkhave, dve dhammā atapanīyā”ti.

 “Bhikkhus, there are these two |mental qualities::characteristics, traits, and tendencies of the mind, shaped by repeated actions and sustained attention, guided by particular ways of understanding; they may be wholesome or unwholesome, bright or dark [dhammā]| that do not cause remorse.
 What are the two?
-Here, bhikkhus, a certain person has done good, has done what is |wholesome::healthy, beneficial, useful [kusala]|, has protected others from fear, has not done evil, has not done cruelty, and has not done misdeeds.
+Here, bhikkhus, a certain person has done good, has done what is |wholesome::healthy, beneficial, useful [kusala]|, has protected others from fear, has not done evil, has not acted with cruelty, and has refrained from misdeeds.
 He does not feel remorse thinking, ‘I have done what is good,’ and he does not feel remorse thinking, ‘I have not done what is evil.’
 Bhikkhus, these are the two mental qualities that do not cause remorse.”

 Etamatthaṁ bhagavā avoca.
 Tatthetaṁ iti vuccati: